 Bayley Sweitzer is a filmmaker living and working in Brooklyn, whose practice revolves around an ongoing attempt to repurpose narrative film form in order to convey radical political possibilities.
 His work has been shown at Film at Lincoln Center, Walker Art Center, Tate Modern, Berlinale, Anthology Film Archives, Bozar in Brussels, Pacific Film Archive, Los Angeles County Museum of Art, Other Cinema in San Francisco, and Artists Space in New York City.
-Sweitzer has received recent moving image commissions from the Park Avenue Armory in New York City, Gasworks in London, and Spike Island in Bristol.
+Sweitzer has received a 2021 Creative Capital Awards and recent moving image commissions from the Park Avenue Armory in New York City, Gasworks in London, and Spike Island in Bristol.
 Sweitzer also works professionally as a focus puller and is a member of the International Cinematographers Guild, IATSE Local 600.

 Adam Khalil, a member of the Ojibway tribe, is a filmmaker and artist whose practice attempts to subvert traditional forms of ethnography through humor, relation, and transgression.Artist Bio